PaystackOSS/plugin-wpjobster/readme.txt

 If you get stuck, you can ask for help in the [WooCommerce Plugin Forum](https://wordpress.org/support/plugin/wpjobster-paystack-gateway).
 You can also directly email support@paystack.com for assistance.

-= WPJobster Paystack Gateway is awesome!
+= Paystack Gateway for WPJobster is awesome!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](https://github.com/PaystackHQ/wordpress-wpjobster-paystack) :)